-Chris Volonte, Kestrel Land Trust’s amazing Stewardship Manager, provides a report on the 2017 Kestrel Nest Box season!
+Chris Volonte, Conservation & Stewardship Manager, provides a report on the 2017 Kestrel Nest Box season.

 It’s been our longest season ever and I’m happy to present a season summary that reflects our most successful season so far, with 6 of 18 boxes successfully occupied and 27 chicks (16 females, 11 males) hatched and banded.
 Our previous best year (2016) saw 4 of 16 boxes successfully occupied and 20 chicks banded.

 - Box 2, North Maple St., Hadley (5 chicks, 4 F, 1M)

 - Box 5, Conte Refuge, Hadley (5 chicks, 3 F, 2M)

 - Box 14, Huntington Rd., Hadley (5 chicks, 2 F, 3M)

 - Box 18, Montague Rd., Westhampton (3 chicks, 1F, 2M)

 - Box 19, Park Hill Orchard, Easthampton (4 chicks, 3F, 1M)

 - Box 21, Mountain Rd., Holyoke (5 chicks, 3 F, 2 M)

 Kestrel adults were seen near 14 of the 18 boxes (including both occupied and unoccupied boxes).
 One box (Box 7 at the Conte Refuge) was unsuccessfully occupied – 4 eggs were laid but 3 disappeared and the third was abandoned.
 One box (Box 11 at Crimson & Clover Farm) hosted tree swallows for the fourth year in a row – though an adult female kestrel was seen perching on the box early in the season.